andreasvc/disco-dop/docs/cli/treesearch.rst

 Regular expressions
 ^^^^^^^^^^^^^^^^^^^
+In contrast with the other engines, regular expressions treat the input as plain text files, one sentence per line.
+The options --trees and --brackets are not applicable.
+The syntax is Python's ``re`` syntax.

 Regular expressions can contain both special and ordinary characters.
 Most ordinary characters, like "A", "a", or "0", are the simplest